 Aporosa’s introduction to community development was over a 15 year period (1985-2000) in which he worked with a number of Pasifika and Māori communities within Aotearoa New Zealand.
 Since this time he has spent lengthy periods living and working in several villages and schools in rural Fiji assisting local communities in development (building and water) projects, primary health care and as a geography teacher (year 10 and 11 students).
 Aporosa was awarded the 2002 Commonwealth Youth Program Regional Services Award for his leadership of a Fijian based cross-cultural project.
 During his early years in Fiji he was frequently called upon to advise Fijian Government projects or policy matters.
 His lack of theoretical understanding and in turn, not being able to explain analytically why or how situations existed or could be changed, motivated him to undertake tertiary level Development Studies.

-Professional Memberships (from to present.
-Underline = URL)
+(from to present.
+Underline = URL where available)

 2019 New Zealand Health Research Council Award Assessment Team

 2009 Pasifika@Massey: Massey University Pasifika Academic Collective.